GSA-TTS/FAC/docs/architecture/decisions/0012-switch-to-unified-django-web-app.md

 *   Better long-term outlook.
 *   Redoing a lot of the frontend work to use Django templates and views.
+*   Revisiting authentication flow / Login.gov integration (will move from PKCE flow to private_key_jwt).
 *   Django learning for a lot of the team.
 *   Feature work delayed as we make the move.